 Understand That Your Child May Feel Nervous

 It’s common for children to feel anxious about going to the dentist.
 It can be intimidating to not fully understand what is happening or why these things need to happen.
-For this reason, we encourage parents to talk openly with their kids about what they can expect and why routine visits to the dentist are so important.
+We encourage parents to talk openly with their kids about what they can expect and why routine visits to the dentist are so important.
 For younger children, try reading books about the dentist or watching a short video that could help them visualize what to expect.

 Choosing a Pediatric Dentist

 Overall, the process for your child’s dental appointment is going to be similar at most dental offices.
-However, the difference is in the approach and the time taken to help make you and your child feel comfortable.
-When choosing a pediatric dentist, be sure to look at reviews and testimonials to see what other patients are saying, in addition to the usual checklist of location and services offered.
-You should feel confident that your child is getting the best dental care, which includes a warm and welcoming environment that promotes a positive dental experience
+However, the difference is in the approach and the time taken to make you and your child feel comfortable.
+When choosing a pediatric dentist, be sure to look at reviews and testimonials to see what other patients are saying, in addition to the location and services offered.
+You should feel confident that your child is getting the best dental care, which includes a warm and welcoming environment that promotes a positive dental experience.